Codecademy/docs/content/uiux/concepts/user-story/user-story.md

 ---
 Title: 'User Story'
-Description: 'A user story is a concise, informal statement that describes an interaction between a user and a product or service. '
+Description: 'A user story is a concise, informal statement that describes an interaction between a user and a product or service.'
 Subjects:
   - 'Web Design'
 Tags: